Three Reasons to Take Your Relaxation Seriously

 3. To improve your relationships and live a richer, longer life

 When we are over-stressed we are rarely in a good mood.
 Too often, a stressful day at work is taken out on those closest to us at home, damaging relationships with those we care about.
 Dr. Randi Gunter in Psychology Today explains how stress results in sensory overload that can diminish our ability to experience touch smell, taste, sight, hearing, and intuition; the senses that allow us to connect intimately.

 Relaxation has the opposite effect.
 When we slow down we are better able to enjoy the moment and truly experience the environment and those around us.
 Relaxation underpins feelings of joy and happiness and can help you live an emotionally richer life.
 The funeral scene in the movie Four Weddings and a Funeral begins with the following opening lines from the poem Leisure by Welsh poet W.H.
 Davis:

 ‘What is this life if, full of care,

 We have not time to stand and stare’

 That’s a great question.
-Stress can kill or reduce the number of years in your life, while relaxation on the other hand helps you to live a longer, richer life by allowing you to see and appreciate the little things and the beauty all around.
+Stress can kill or reduce the number of years in your life, while relaxation helps you to live a longer, richer life by allowing you to see and appreciate the little things and the beauty all around.
 As the poem puts it; ‘to see in woods we pass, where squirrels hide their nuts in grass’.

-There are many tools and techniques that can be use to aid relaxation including, hypnosis, massage, meditation, tai chi, yoga and music or art therapy.
+There are many tools and techniques that can be used to aid relaxation including, hypnosis, massage, meditation, tai chi, yoga, and music or art therapy.
 These can take time to learn and master.
 They often involve leaving the house to join a class or find a practitioner or therapist.